schappim/mBot-Gitbook/section-5-chapter-31-using-a-button-to-start-and-stop.md

 Question 5.29.1 What is the use of the board button?

-A. It is meant to start and stop the wheels, by default.
+A. It is meant by default to start and stop the wheels.

-B.
+B. It starts and stops the power supply to the mBot.

-C. It has a general use and it can be programmed to perform some action.
+C. It has a general use and it can be programmed to perform assorted actions.

-D.
+D. Both A and B.

 _Answer: C_